 - whilst you are registered with us, with updates in relation to opportunities, market information and seasonal promotions;

 In accordance with anti-spam legislation, whenever we send direct marketing to you, it is only to individuals who have given their express and/or implied consent for such communications to be sent to them since they registered with us and individuals are always given on opt-out or unsubscribe option in relation to such communications to remain compliant with anti-spam legislation.
+We treat your consent as specific to a certain kind of information, we do not generalise your consent to all communications.

 Please note that personal information is not used by or disclosed to any third party for marketing purposes.